wistia/wistia-open-docs/_posts/data-api.md

 ### Create

-This method is for replacing the captions on a video using an attached SRT file.
+This method is for adding captions to a video.
+If captions already exist for this video, this method will respond with a 400.

 #### The Request